Kornil/making-git-safer-signature-avoid-spoofing/README.md

-# Git best practices for collaborative development
+# Making git safer
+## Signatures as a way to avoid spoofing attacks

-git presentation for OpenText Romania.
+git signature presentation for OpenText Romania.